Estate Planning Process

 - We will go over the Confidential Data Form.

-- We will answer questions about you family's needs.
+- I will answer questions about you family's needs.

 - We will develop a plan that meets these needs.

-- We will provide information to you so you can make choices.
+- I will provide information to you so you can make choices.

-- We will quote you a flat fee for the services to be provided.
+- I quote you a flat fee for the services to be provided.

-- We will go over all trust documents with you (1-2 hours).
+- I will go over all trust documents with you (1-2 hours)